xizon/Uix-Page-Builder/readme.txt

 = 1.5.3 (November 17, 2018) =

 * Fix: Fixed some issues under Strict Standards.
+* Fix: Fixed an issue where instagram images were not displayed.

 = 1.5.2 (July 7, 2018) =